- Parents Home

 How Long Do Side Effects Last?

 Sometimes, though, cancer treatment can cause lasting changes to a growing body.
 These long-term side effects (called late effects) can include damage to the heart, lungs, brain, nerves, kidneys, thyroid gland, or reproductive organs.
-In some cases, kids and teens who've had some types of chemotherapy have a higher risk of developing a second type of cancer later in life.
+In some cases, kids and teens who've had some types of chemotherapy have a higher risk for a second type of cancer later in life.

 - Late Effects of Cancer and Cancer Treatment